gsoules/MkDocs/digital-archive/docs/user/viewing-search-results.md

 ![Viewing search results in a index view](viewing-search-results-7.jpg)

-The example below shows the same search results as the one above except they are indexed by the **_Type_** field.
+The example below shows the same search results as above, except the results are indexed by the **_Type_** field.
 Because all the types are images, they are all indexed under the letter `I`, but the index shows what kinds of images are in the collection and their quantities.